kkwong44/kki-frontend/README.md

 ReactJS and bootstrap are mainly used to develop the fronend of this application.

 * ReactJS - open source JavaScript library
-* Django - a high-level Python web framework
-* Gunicorn - a Web Server Gateway Interface (WSGI) to run Python web applications
-* dj_databases_url - a simple Django utility allows you to utilize the 12factor inspired DATABASE_URL environment variable to configure your Django application.
+* Bootstrap v4.6.0 - an open-source CSS framework directed at responsive, mobile-first front-end web development.
+* React Bootstrap - replaces the Bootstrap JavaScript
-* Psycopg2 - PostgreSQL database adapter for the Python programming language
+* Axios - Promise based HTTP client for the browser and node.js
-* Pillow - Image processing
-* Cloudinary - Online platform to store images for this application
-* dj3_cloudinary_storage - Django package that facilitates integration with Cloudinary by implementing Django Storage API.
-* PostgreSQL - an open source object-relational database system
-* Django allauth - integrated set of Django applications addressing authentication, registration, account management as well as 3rd party (social) account authentication.
+* JSON Web Tokens - industry standard for representing claims securely between two partie
 * Heroku - a platform as a service that enables developers to build, run, and operate applications entirely in the cloud.
-* Bootstrap v4 - an open-source CSS framework directed at responsive, mobile-first front-end web development.

 The following user stories has been implemented to setup the project environment.